rust-lang/rust/src/doc/tarpl/working-with-unsafe.md

 It is therefore possible for us to write a completely safe abstraction that relies on complex invariants.
 This is *critical* to the relationship between Safe Rust and Unsafe Rust.
-We have already seen that Unsafe code must trust *some* Safe code, but can't trust *arbitrary* Safe code.
-However if Unsafe couldn't prevent client Safe code from messing with its state in arbitrary ways, safety would be a lost cause.
+We have already seen that Unsafe code must trust *some* Safe code, but can't trust *generic* Safe code.
+It can't trust an arbitrary implementor of a trait or any function that was passed to it to be well-behaved in a way that safe code doesn't care about.

+However if unsafe code couldn't prevent client safe code from messing with its state in arbitrary ways, safety would be a lost cause.
+Thankfully, it *can* prevent arbitrary code from messing with critical state due to privacy.

 Safety lives!